 With less than 12 months until the FIFA World Cup gets underway, fans are starting to look into some of the online betting markets.
 Germany, winners in 2014, are the early favorites to win the competition according to most World Cup 2018 betting markets.
 Meanwhile, the likes of Argentina, Brazil and Spain will all be in the running to lift the Jules Rimet Trophy.

-Joachim Low’s side are currently 11/2 in World Cup 2018 betting options with Betway and fans will fancy Germany to emerge victorious in Russia.
-Predicting the outright champions is tough but there is lots of value around if you scour the various markets.
+Joachim Low’s side is currently 9/2 in World Cup 2018 betting options with Betway and fans will fancy Germany to emerge victorious in Russia.
+Predicting the outright champions is tough, but there is lots of value around if you scour the various markets.

 After falling short at the European Championship last summer, Germany will be out to prove a point next summer.
 Soccer lovers will be wary of a German backlash and they are still near the top of the FIFA World Rankings.
 With a bit of luck, Germany could go all the way to the final – a result that will make many World Cup 2018 bettors very happy indeed.